How to Back Up a WooCommerce Database (3 Easy Methods for 2026)

 Method 3: Use Your Web Host to Back Up Your Database

-Firstly, log into your hosting provider’s account.
-Look for the control panel – this could be cPanel, Plesk, or something similar, depending on your hosting provider.
-For this tutorial, we’ll be using cPanel.
+Log into your hosting provider’s account.
+Look for the control panel—this could be cPanel, Plesk, or something similar, depending on your hosting provider.
+For this tutorial, I’ll be using cPanel.

 Here, find the Backup option.
 This is usually located under the files section.
 But, this may vary depending on your host’s setup.